Enhancing Early Detection and Localization of Gravitational Waves via Eccentricity-Induced Higher Harmonic Modes with 2G Detector Networks: Introduction

 \section{Introduction}

-Early detection and precise localization of gravitational waves (GWs) are pivotal in advancing multi-messenger GW astronomy and enhancing their applications in cosmology, astrophysics, and fundamental physics~\citep{LIGOScientific:2017ync,LIGOScientific:2017zic,LIGOScientific:2017adf,Creminelli:2017sry,Ezquiaga:2017ekz,Baker:2017hug,Mooley:2018qfh,Hotokezaka:2018dfi,Dietrich:2020efo,LIGOScientific:2019gag}.
-In particular, low-latency or even negative-latency GW alerts, as well as preparations to search for electromagnetic (EM) counterparts, can significantly benefit from earlier pre-merger detection and localization of potential sources.
-Achieving pre-merger detection and localization relies heavily on the in-band duration of the signal and the configuration of the detector network.
-For the LIGO-Virgo-KAGRA (LVK) detectors operating at their current sensitivity levels, the in-band time is quite limited, typically ranging from $\mathcal{O}(0.1)$ to several tens of seconds, assuming an initial frequency starting at 30 Hz.
-This duration is insufficient to accommodate the slew times of many electromagnetic telescopes, which range from 30 to 60 seconds~\citep{Kapadia:2020kss}.
-The localization of sources in the third Gravitational-Wave Transient Catalog (GWTC-3) of LVK spans from several tens to several thousand square degrees~\citep{KAGRA:2021vkt}.
-Therefore, achieving pre-merger detection and localization with the current LVK network remains very challenging.
+Early detection and precise localization of gravitational waves (GWs) are pivotal in advancing multi-messenger GW astronomy and enhancing their applications in cosmology, astrophysics, and fundamental physics~\cite{LIGOScientific:2017ync,LIGOScientific:2017zic,LIGOScientific:2017adf,Creminelli:2017sry,Ezquiaga:2017ekz,Baker:2017hug,Mooley:2018qfh,Hotokezaka:2018dfi,Dietrich:2020efo,LIGOScientific:2019gag,Bian:2025ifp}.
+In particular, low-latency or even negative-latency GW alerts, along with preparatory and follow-up observations of electromagnetic (EM) counterparts, would greatly benefit from earlier pre-merger detection and localization.
+The feasibility of pre-merger detection and localization depends primarily on the in-band signal duration and the detector network configuration.
+For the second-generation (2G) detectors LIGO-Virgo-KAGRA (LVK) at current sensitivity levels, the in-band time is typically limited to $\mathcal{O}(0.1)$ to several tens of seconds, assuming an initial frequency of 30 Hz.
+This duration is often insufficient to accommodate the slew times of many EM telescopes, which range from 30 to 60 seconds~\cite{Kapadia:2020kss}.
+Enhancing the prospects of detecting EM counterparts and advancing GW multi-messenger astronomy with 2G detectors thus requires new methodologies and technological innovations.